Pembroke Lawn Edging Services

 Property Line Compliance, Setback Requirements & Utility Protection for Lawn Edging in Pembroke

-Before starting any lawn edging project in Pembroke, verify zoning setbacks, which are typically 3-10 feet from property lines but may vary by neighborhood or lot.
-Always comply with easement restrictions and obtain necessary permits.
-Contact Dig Safe 811 at least 48 hours (preferably 72 hours) before digging to identify underground utilities, and use hand-digging near irrigation, lighting, gas, or electric lines.
-Personal protective equipment—such as safety glasses, hearing protection, steel-toe boots, and cut-resistant gloves—is required for all operators.
-Maintain sight distance triangles of 30-50 feet at intersections and driveways, and avoid blocking hydrants, signage, or emergency access.
-For municipal or commercial work, a minimum 1M liability insurance and bonding may be required.
+Lawn edging projects in Pembroke must comply with zoning setbacks, typically 3-10 feet from property lines, though local ordinances should always be verified.
+Easement compliance is crucial, especially near public utilities.
+Before digging, contact Dig Safe 811 at least 48 hours in advance (72 hours recommended) to mark underground utilities; hand-digging is required near irrigation, lighting, gas, or electric lines.
+Safety protocols include using PPE such as safety glasses, hearing protection, steel-toe boots, and cut-resistant gloves, along with regular equipment maintenance.
+Public safety is maintained by preserving sight distance triangles at intersections and driveways (30-50 feet) and avoiding obstruction of hydrants, signs, or emergency access.
+For municipal work, a minimum 1M liability insurance and bonding may be required.

 Pembroke Building & Inspectional Services